Amrendra22004/Nested_cloud-use_case/README.md

+# Cloud Computing Basics

+## 1. Public Cloud

+### Definition
+A **Public Cloud** is a cloud computing model where resources such as servers, storage, and applications are provided by third-party service providers over the internet.
+These resources are shared among multiple users or organizations.

+### Advantages
+- Cost-effective due to shared infrastructure.
+- No need for on-premises hardware or maintenance.
+- Quick deployment and scalability.

+### Disadvantages
+- Limited control over data and infrastructure.
+- Potential security and privacy concerns due to shared resources.

+### Examples of Cloud Providers
+- Amazon Web Services (AWS)
+- Microsoft Azure
+- Google Cloud Platform (GCP)
+---

+## 2. Private Cloud

+### Definition
+A **Private Cloud** is a cloud computing environment dedicated exclusively to a single organization.
+It can be hosted on-premises or by a third-party provider, but the resources are not shared with other users.

+### Advantages
+- Greater control over security, data, and compliance.
+- Customizable to meet specific organizational needs.
+- Enhanced privacy due to dedicated resources.

+### Disadvantages
+- Higher costs for setup, maintenance, and management.
+- Requires in-house expertise or reliance on a provider.

+### Examples of Cloud Providers
+- VMware
+- Red Hat OpenStack
+- OpenStack
+---
 # Nested_cloud-use_case
 This document outlines use cases for nested cloud architectures, specifying technologies and how virtual machines (VMs) or instances are deployed.
 It covers private-on-private, public-on-public, public-on-private, and private-on-public scenarios, with practical examples and named tools.